-A: 90-100 B: 80-89.9
+Homework 60% A: 90-100 B: 80-

-C: 70 - 79.9 D: 60-69.9
+Midterm Exam 15% C: 70-79.9 D: 60-

-F: 0-59.5
+Final Exam 25% F: 0-59.5

+Total 100%

-Other Policy Notes: These policies covers all absences and contingencies, including those due to university Days of Special Concern.
+Other Policy Notes: These policies cover all absences and contingencies, including those due to university Days of Special Concern.
 In truly exceptional cases, students may be excused from additional homeworks.
-Students with truly exceptional circumstances should contact the instructor as soon as possible, and appropriate arrangements will be made on a case by case basis.
+Students with such circumstances should contact the instructor as soon as possible, and appropriate arrangements will be made on a case by case basis.